DeVoe L. Moore University Center: UC-B

 The smallest in University Center, building "B" is located behind the south endzone.
 Visitor Services and the Seminole Sportshop are on the first level.
-The Dedman School of Hospitality computer lab and classrooms occupy the second level.
+The Dedman College of Hospitality's academic affairs offices, student center, and classrooms occupy the second level.
 The third level contains the Tom & Ginny Futch Ballroom.
-The Dedman School offices and Steiner Conference Room are on level four, with the Hospitality Food Lab on the 5th.
+The Dedman College's administrative and faculty offices and Steiner Conference Room are on level four, with the Hospitality Food Lab on the 5th.
 The Kearney Osceola Grille takes up the entire sixth level.
 The Dunlap Champions Club was added as a seventh level; the "B" is also the only building without Skyboxes.